+I am doing a 0+4 PhD in the Department of Forensic and Neurodevelopmental Sciences (FANS) at the IoPPN.
 I chose the MRC DTP primarily because of the diversity and depth of opportunities it offers.
 Not having to fulfil project-specific criteria also allowed me to make the jump from a scientific background that differed from the general field of my project.
-Furthermore, as my project will involve a collaboration with the A*STAR Institute in Singapore, it will give me the chance to experience two different research cultures and gain a wider breadth of research skills.
+Furthermore, as my project involves a collaboration with the A*STAR Institute in Singapore, it has given me the chance to experience two different research cultures, internationally network, and gain a wider breadth of research skills.